Daily Almanac for

 16. load, charge, fill, fill up, make full

-usage: provide with munition; "He loaded his gun carefully"
+usage: provide (a device) with something necessary; "He loaded his gun carefully"; "load the camera"

 17. charge, level, point, aim, take, train, take aim, direct